houseofcat/Gremlins/README.md

 ### Gremlins In The Code

 Reusable functions that help harden C#/NET systems by purposefully adding stress and errors in a variety of ways.
-Go easy on me, it is a work in progress, with no structure.
+Go easy on me, it is a work in progress, with no structure/release plan.
-New feature requests go into Issues!
+New needed features -> open a feature Issue!

 ### Features
 Supports NET472.